Creatively Celebrating Yourself, Others, and Life

 If you watch most children play, they are exuberant and joyful.
 There is an Italian saying that has been globalized by Loris Malaguzzi, the inspired leader of the Reggio Emilia, an early childhood educational movement that started in Northern Italy.
 He says that learning should be joyful too — Nienta sensa di gioia – nothing without joy.
 This attitude permeates the conceptual framework of this extraordinary children’s program and it shows in the children’s and teachers’ attitudes.

-Nothing without joy — What would happen to the old world is nothing was done without joy?
+Nothing without joy — What would happen to our old tired world if nothing was done without joy?
 Boggles the mind doesn’t it!
+Let’s try it.

 If adults adopt this joyful adage and try to live it then it might translate to “if you cannot derive joy out of something — don’t do it, or better still, change it so it is joyful.”
 Life is too short for continual boredom, drudgery, or anger.
-But joyful living is also an attitudinal choice, and someone very wise once said “you are always in charge of your own attitude.”
+But joyful living is also a major attitudinal choice, and someone very wise once said “honey, you are always in charge of your own attitude.”

 Like children in the highly unusual but exceptional program at Reggio Emilia, adults need to learn to experience the wonder of life in new and different ways.
 It truly changes one’s perspectives–which is good for enhancing and supporting creativity, and changes the search for creativity into creatively being.